Newark & District Photographic Society

 Non-Members

-Members may bring personal guests to any of The Society's meetings except General Meetings and those of its Focus Groups provided said guests are not currently disqualified from membership or otherwise barred from attendance.
+Members may bring personal guests to any of The Society's meetings except General Meetings and meetings of its Focus Groups, provided said guests are not currently disqualified from membership or otherwise barred from attendance.
+The Committee may, at its discretion, waive or apply this exclusion for any specific meeting or Focus Group.
 Members must pay the appropriate attendance fees for their guests, for whom they shall be responsible at all times between arrival at and departure from the meeting venue.

-Visitors may attend any of The Society's meetings except General Meetings and those of its Focus Groups provided they are not currently disqualified from membership, or otherwise barred from attendance, and on payment of the appropriate fee.
-Such attendance shall be limited to that of an observer only and no more than four such visits may be made in any season.
+Visitors may attend any of The Society's meetings except General Meetings and meetings of its Focus Groups, provided they are not currently disqualified from membership or otherwise barred from attendance, and on payment of the appropriate fee.
+Such attendance shall be limited to that of an observer only, unless the visitor is a representative of a club participating in an inter-club event, and no more than four such visits may be made in any season without the permission of the Committee.

 Conduct and Discipline